This is the first of three posts about content pillars. Links to posts two and three in the series are at the end of this post.

 How content pillars are used in the wild

-Because pillars are usually behind-the-scenes tactic, it can be hard to spot good pillars in the wild unless you .
-But if you take a look at the brands and publishers you feel connected with, the ones who produce consistent, varied, engaging content on brand-related topics across channels are probably using some sort of pillar strategy.
+Because pillars are usually a behind-the-scenes tactic, it can be hard to spot good pillars in the wild.
+But if you consider the brands and publishers you feel connected with, the ones who produce consistent, varied, engaging content on brand-related topics across channels are probably using some sort of pillar strategy.